CCMS-UCSD/GNPSDocumentation/docs/tutorials/coffee-tutorial-metaboscape.md

 ![img](..//img/metaboscapeexportforgnps/Cyto7.PNG)

-Figure X. Configure the molecular network style.
+Figure 3.
+Configure the molecular network style.

 5. Visualizing the bucket table as a pie chart diagram.
 For the *Image/Chart* properties.
 Click on the *Def.* box.
     * Click on the *Charts* spreadsheet, and select the group for visualization.